theuerc/Website/gitpod/docs/configure/self-hosted/latest/advanced/air-gap.md

 # Install Gitpod in an Air Gapped Network

+> ⚠️ **Self-hosted is no longer supported**
+>
+> The last official update of this product is the [November 2022 self-hosted release](https://www.gitpod.io/changelog/november-self-hosted-release).
+We no longer sell commercial self-hosted licenses.
+If you want to self-host Gitpod, you can still request our [free community license](https://www.gitpod.io/community-license).
+Unfortunately, we no longer offer support or updates for it.
+If you are interested in an isolated, private installation of Gitpod, take a look at [Gitpod Dedicated](/dedicated).
+> Read [our blog on Gitpod Dedicated](/blog/introducing-gitpod-dedicated) to learn why we made the decision to discontinue self-hosted.

 > **Note:** Installing Gitpod in an air gapped network is a feature limited to our [Professional Plan](https://www.gitpod.io/self-hosted).
 We support air-gap mode for paying customers only.

 In this guide, we expect you to have a cluster up and running that [meets the requirements](../requirements) and have the [required components](../requirements) installed and configured (at least cert-manager is needed).